In your search for a pastor or non-profit leader, sooner or later you will ask a lot of questions, so…

 Tracie — the store manager by the designation on her name tag — didn’t look good.
 And she said so.

-In a way that was jovial (perhaps even being able to be interpreted as a joke) I said, “Is it time for us to have a prayer meetin’?”
+In a way that was jovial (almost jokingly, if I’m honest) I said, “Is it time for us to have a prayer meetin’?”

 She didn’t skip a beat, and she didn’t take it as a joke: “Yes.
 My friend JUST got raped and just tried to commit suicide.”